alan-turing-institute/robots-in-disguise/CodeOfConduct.md

 ### Reporting Issues

-If you experience or witness unacceptable behavior, or have any other concerns, please report it by contacting the project organiser and maintainer:
+If you experience or witness unacceptable behavior, or have any other concerns, please report it by contacting the reading group organisers and maintainers:
 Ryan Chan (email: rchan@turing.ac.uk) and Federico Nanni (email: fnanni@turing.ac.uk).

 To report an issue involving one of the members, please email other members individually.